-The management agreement between Thomas Lienard SPRL and the Company is tacitly renewed on a yearly basis for a maximum of five years.
-Both the Company and Thomas Lienard SPRL may terminate the management agreement by means of a six months' notice.
-Moreover, the Company may terminate the management agreement with immediate effect and without payment of any indemnity in the event Thomas Lienard SPRL commits a serious breach of its obligations under the management agreement.
-Thomas Lienard SPRL may terminate the management agreement with immediate effect in the event the Company commits a serious breach of its obligations under the management, in which case he will receive an indemnity corresponding to six months' fees.
-In addition, in the event of a change of control of the Company, the Company must pay an indemnity corresponding to a year's fees to Thomas Lienard SPRL if the management agreement is terminated within the year of the change of control or during the 30 days preceding such an event, unless Thomas Lienard SPRL commits a serious breach of its obligations under the management agreement.
-This change of control indemnity will also be due in the event the services to be procured by Thomas Lienard SPRL under the management agreement are unilaterally and materially reduced within two years of the change of control and if Thomas Lienard SPRL terminates the management agreement agreement because of this reduction.
+The management agreement between mC4Tx SPRL and the Company is tacitly renewed on a yearly basis for a maximum of five years.
+Both the Company and mC4Tx SPRL may terminate the management agreement by means of a six months' notice.
+Moreover, the Company may terminate the management agreement with immediate effect and without payment of any indemnity in the event mC4Tx SPRL commits a serious breach of its obligations under the management agreement. mC4Tx SPRL may terminate the management agreement with immediate effect in the event the Company commits a serious breach of its obligations under the management agreement. mC4Tx SPRL may terminate the management agreement with immediate effect in the event the Company commits a serious breach of its obligations under the management agreement.

-The management agreement also provides for a non-compete clause preventing Thomas Lienard SPRL and Thomas Lienard in person from engaging in any activities in the European Union or in the United States that are similar to those being pursued by the Company or SCTS during the term of the management agreement or for a period of three years after termination of the management agreement.
+The management agreement also provides for a non-compete clause preventing mC4Tx SPRL and Miguel Forte in person from engaging in any activities in the European Union or in the United States that are similar to those being pursued by the Company or SCTS during the term of the management agreement or for a period of three years after termination of the management agreement.

-Jean-Luc Vandebroek
+• Jean-Luc Vandebroek